andikrueger/AzureCP/Install-AzureCP.md

 ## Important

 - Due to limitations of SharePoint API, do not associate AzureCP with more than 1 SPTrustedIdentityTokenIssuer.
 Developers can [bypass this limitation](For-Developers.html).
-- You really have to manually add azurecp.dll and all its dependend assemblies in the GAC of SharePoint servers that do not run SharePoint service "Microsoft SharePoint Foundation Web Application".
+- You really have to manually add azurecp.dll and all its dependent assemblies in the GAC of SharePoint servers that do not run SharePoint service "Microsoft SharePoint Foundation Web Application".